truongnhukhang/quod-ai-challenge-truongnhukhang1993-gmail.com/README.md

 # GitHub Repository health measure Project

-Project help you evaluate which repository have a good health.
-The health score was calculate based on some metric such as commit , contributor , number pull request .
+Project helps you evaluate which repository has good health.
+The health score was calculate based on some metric such as commit, contributor, number pull request.

 ## Building